matthiasmullie/php-api-example/README.md

 This one makes it easy to test your entire thing, including bootstrapping.
-It'll let you do requests to `localhost`, which should serve your **index.php**.
+It'll let you do requests to `server` (provided by docker-compose), which should serve your **index.php**.

-A Dockerfile is included to quickly get this up and running (see further down.)
+A docker-compose.yml/Dockerfile is included to quickly get this up and running (see further down.)

 This will let you perform end-to-end tests, where you just feed input into your API (a specific request) and test the response from the API.

-This will perform a real, actualy server request.
+This will perform a real, actual server request.
 It'll go through your controllers, bootstrapping, everything.
 And come back with the result.